-For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please go to Spinal Fusion.
+For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please refer to Spinal Fusion.

 An interbody fusion is a type of spinal fusion that involves removing the intervertebral disk from the disk space.

 When the disk space has been cleared out, your surgeon will implant a metal, plastic, or bone spacer between the two adjoining vertebrae.
-This spacer, or "cage," usually contains bone graft material.
-This promotes bone healing and facilitates the fusion.
+This spacer, also known as a cage:

-After the cage is placed in the disk space, your surgeon may add stability to your spine by using metal screws and rods to hold the cage in place.
+After the cage is placed in the disk space, the surgeon may add stability to your spine by using metal screws, plates, and rods to hold the cage in place.

 An interbody fusion can be performed using a variety of different approaches.
 Two common types are posterior lumbar interbody fusion and transforaminal lumbar interbody fusion.

 Posterior Lumbar Interbody Fusion

 In posterior lumbar interbody fusion (PLIF), your surgeon inserts the spacer or cage from the back of the spine.
 With this approach, your surgeon gains access to your spine by removing the bone (lamina) and then retracting (moving) the nerve roots to one side.
 Then the back of the intervertebral disk can be removed and a spacer inserted.

 This technique is a variation of PLIF.
 In transforaminal lumbar interbody fusion (TLIF), your surgeon approaches the disk space slightly more from the side.
 The advantage of this approach is that it requires less movement of the nerve roots; thus, theoretically, it decreases the chance of nerve injury.